Once scientists asked the question and it was not an obvious

 occasions...," p.
 131.

-44. "large-scale circulation changes," Oeschger et al. (1984), p.
-303; he cited Broecker (1982b); for meltwater effect he cited Worthington (1968); and in more detail Ruddiman and McIntyre (1981); in 1990 Broecker cited Oeschger's
+BACK 44. "large-scale circulation changes," Oeschger et al. (1984), p.
+303; they cited Broecker (1982b); for meltwater effect he cited Worthington (1968); and in more detail Ruddiman and McIntyre (1981); in 1990 Broecker cited Oeschger's

 paper as the first suggestion "that the Greenland events constitute jumps between two modes of